ledgersmb/ledgersmb-docker/README.md

 Set this if you want to automatically log in to a particular LedgerSMB database without needing to enter the name of that database on the login.pl login screen.

+## `LSMB_WORKERS`

+Default: 5

+Set this if you want to run in a memory-constrained environment.
+E.g. set it to 2 when running in a 1 GB memory setup.
+Please do note that this may adversely affect the performance experience of users.

 ## Mail configuration

 The docker image uses `ssmtp` to send mail.